Netcracker/KubeMarine/documentation/Maintenance.md

 1. Verify and merge all the specified parameters into the inventory.
 2. Install and configure containerd and podman.
 3. Install crictl.
-4. Implement the following steps on each master and worker node by node.
+4. Implement the following steps on each control-plane and worker node by node.
     1. Drain the node.
     2. Update configurations on the node for migration to containerd.
     3. Move the pods on the node from the docker's containers to those of containerd.